 Compared with Europe or USA, 160 is mostly devoid of activity in the southern Australian states.
 Of course the 11am Coffee Break net and VK3ASE’s crossbands are 160m institutions in Melbourne, and there are a handful of dedicated CW DX chasers, but apart from those regulars, not much activity.
 Those CW operators who do appear are mostly running high power and only appear to chase DX.
 One of the golden rules of home brewing is to do it on a band where you stand a good chance of making contacts.
 That’s not 160 in my part of the world.

 But if you have any inkling to build somethink like this don’t let me put you off.
-The European and US web SDR receivers demonstrate that 160 is jumping with stations in the northern hemisphere most evenings.
+The European and US web SDR receivers demonstrate that 160 is jumping with stations in the northern hemisphere most evenings (see the SDR at Hack Green on a 160 contest weekend).
 So if you are in a populated geography, and you want a 160m project, or if you can join in on a local AM net, something like this might be perfect for you.
 Let me know in the comments if you are doing anything similar.

 Drew Diamond VK3XU published a 100 watt Class E AM transmitter for 40m in the Jan/Feb 2017 issue of the Wireless Institute of Australia’s magazine Amateur Radio.
 He also has a version of the rig for 160 m.
-This is a much better proposition for 160.
-It uses a bigger (300 watt) linear audio power amplifier module, TC4422 drivers and four W20MN50 power FETs, which takes it to the next level.
+This is a better proposition for 16, it uses a bigger (300 watt) linear audio power amplifier module, TC4422 drivers and four W20MN50 power FETs, which takes it to the next level.

 The FAT5 100W AM transmitter from GW4GTE looks like a good design, free of bulky modulation transformers, and with two options for the modulator (linear, like mine, or PWM), as well as a microphone stage with compression and filtering.
 Kits and parts are offered.